Brogan Group

-Brogan Group is an international group of access companies operating in the UK, Ireland, Saudi Arabia and the UAE.
-The company was founded by James Brogan in the late 80s and is now among the largest specialist access companies within the countries it operates.
-With headquarters near London in the United Kingdom, offices in Dublin & Mayo in Ireland, Dubai in the UAE and Riyadh in Saudi Arabia.
-The companies services are supplied to the majority of the top companies in the construction industry which include scaffolding, construction hoists, common towers, mast climbers, crane decks and cradles.
-In April 2020, Brogan group won the Queen’s Award for Enterprise, business success.
+Brogan Group is an international group of access companies operating in the United Kingdom, Ireland, Saudi Arabia and the United Arab Emirates.
+The company was founded by James Brogan in 1988 and is one of the United Kingdom's largest specialist access companies.
+The Brogan Group provides services to the construction industry, including scaffolding, construction hoists, common towers, mast climbers, crane decks and cradles.
+In April 2020, Brogan Group won the Queen’s Award for Enterprise.

+History

+Along with the wider construction sector, scaffolding contractors such as Brogan Group experienced a significant drop in turnover during the Great Recession.

 Services

-Brogan Group provide access to a range of construction projects, including airports, hospitals, schools, roads, office blocks, shopping centres, high rise apartments, bridges, railways, historic and listed buildings.
+Brogan Group provides access to a range of construction projects, including airports, hospitals, schools, roads, office blocks, shopping centres, high rise apartments, bridges, railways, historic and listed buildings.

 Major projects

 Brogan Group have provided access for construction projects internationally: